Libyan Premier League

 The Libyan Premier League (الدوري الليبي الممتاز) is the men's top professional football division of the Libyan football league system.
-Administered by the Competition Organizing Committee in the Libyan Football Federation, Libyan Premier League is contested by 22 teams divided into two groups of 11 (previously 20, split into groups of 10. changed as of the 23/24 season), with the two lowest-placed teams of each group relegated to the First Division.
+Administered by the Competition Organizing Committee in the Libyan Football Federation, Libyan Premier League is contested by 36 teams split into 4 groups.
+2 designated for each region, with the three lowest-placed teams of each group relegated to the First Division.

 51 teams have competed in Libyan Premier League since its inception.
-Ten teams have been crowned champions, with Al-Ittihad winning the title a record 18 times and Al-Ahly Tripoli 13 times.
+Ten teams have been crowned champions, with Al-Ittihad winning the title a record 18 times and Al-Ahly Tripoli 14 times.
 Al-Ahly Tripoli won the inaugural Premier League in 1963.
 Al-Ahly Tripoli and Al-Ahly Benghazi dominated the championship in the 1970s, winning four titles and two titles respectively throughout the decade.
 Al-Ittihad dominated the League through the 2000s, winning 8 titles.

 The league has been ranked by the IFFHS as the 56th highest in the world for 2009, making it the sixth-highest ranked league in the Arab world, after the Saudi Professional League (32nd), the Egyptian Premier League (34th), the Algerian Ligue Professionnelle 1 (48th), the Tunisian Ligue Professionnelle 1 (54th) and the Sudan Premier League (55th), and the eighth highest in Africa, after the Nigerian Professional Football League (30th), Egyptian Premier League, the Girabola in Angola (42nd), Algerian Ligue Professionnelle 1, Zambia Super League (53rd), Tunisian Ligue Professionnelle 1 and Sudan Premier League.